 This 5-pound black crappie is the Arkansas state record and it was caught by Donivan Echols, who was 10 years old at the time.
 It shattered a 35-year state record.
 The fish was taken from 200-acre Lake Wilhelmina in Polk County.
 Young Echols used a rod, reel, and tackle he’d purchased the previous day with money he’d earned working for his grandparents.
 A live minnow duped the fish, and it took 5 hours for state officials to weigh it.
 The fish reportedly lost 1 ounce in weight before it was certified.
 It was 18-inches long with a 13-inch girth.

-This “almost” Nebraska state record crappie is remarkable in several ways.
+This Nebraska crappie is remarkable in several ways.
 First, it was caught through the ice by Moore on a 15-degree day two weeks before Christmas on an icy pond near Omaha.
 Moore and his brother Scott quickly measured the fish on video at 19 inches and considered taking it—alive—an hour drive away to have it certified by a state fishery official.
 Most remarkable is that the Moore brothers wanted to release the 5-pound fish, believing it was more valuable back in the pond as broodstock than in a skillet.
 They knew driving it an hour for a weigh-in and back to the pond would likely kill the crappie.
-So they released it.
+So they released the potential record-breaker.

 This 4-pound, 9-ounce white crappie is barely the state record for Alabama, edging out second place by a single ounce.
 It’s also one of the heaviest angler-caught white crappies photographed.
 It was taken on the sprawling 39,000-acre Lake Martin—a deep, clear, heavily fished reservoir on the Tallapoosa River in central Alabama.

 8. The Show-Me-State Slab